northerner/danielkingdev_plug/priv/posts/2020/06-28-detecting-slow-plugins-in-vim.md

   description: "Debugging Vim performance issues"
 }
 ---
-Like most Vim/Neovim users I&#8217;ve built up a set of plugins and config files over the years that get the text editor customized for me.
+Like most Vim/Neovim users I've built up a set of plugins and config files over the years that get the text editor customized for me.
 If you're interested in my current setup you can see it in my [dotfiles repo](//github.com/northerner/.dotfiles).

 Since most of the time I'm adding a new plugin or setting individually, I can usually work out the culprit when Neovim starts running much slower.
 However, over the past few weeks I've had a [particular issue with eruby files](//github.com/neovim/neovim/issues/12562) and there was no obvious cause.